lasuzuki/dtn-gcp/README.md

 **Firewall**: Select Allow HTTP and HTTPS

 Hit `Create`.
-Once the instance is created you will be redirected to the VM Instances page where you can see the Name of your instance, the Zone where it has been deployed, its Internal and External IPs.
+Once the instance is created you will be redirected to the VM Instances page where you can see the `Name` of your instance, the `Zone` where it has been deployed, its `Internal` and `External IPs`.

-Once the VM is started you can SSH directly into the VM.
+Once the VM is started you can `SSH` directly into the VM.

 ## Getting Started with  ION